CxSci/atlas-of-opportunity/data/README.md

 The PostGIS database can be run by itself without the rest of the Atlas by running `docker-compose up` in this folder.

+Inspect the database by running `docker-compose run --rm psql`.

 TODO: Turn this into a profile of the main docker-compose.yml instead of a separate one in this data folder.